 - Ensure you maximize your purchasing plan(s) through your suppliers to attain the best cost of your inventory.

-- Entertain pharmacy-specific niche markets such as compounding, home-healthcare equipment (DME), immunizations, etc.
+- Consider branching out into pharmacy-specific niche markets such as compounding, home-healthcare equipment (DME), and immunizations.

-- Promote non-Rx departments, such as over-the-counter (OTC) items, to increase traffic resulting in increased sales.
+- Promote non-Rx departments, such as over-the-counter (OTC) items, to increase traffic and sales.

 Remember the formula:

-Since the goal for any business is to boost its bottom line (or net profit), keeping your controlled expenses in check is key.
-Those expenses impact your business’s cash flow, so monitoring them is imperative.
-Here, we continue our income statement series by exploring operating expenses.
+Since the goal of any business is to boost its bottom line (or net profit), keeping your controlled expenses in check is key.

 However, inventory is not an operating expense.
 Inventory, or the merchandise that you purchase for resale, is a cost of goods sold (see more on cost of goods sold in part one of this series).
 For example, the cost of the prescriptions that you buy from a supplier (to then resell to your customers) is a cost of goods sold (COGS).
 Therefore, the general rule is this: if an expense is not related to COGS, it’s considered an operating expense.

-It is crucial to optimize expenses to be as lean as possible without the potential of impacting the customer experience.
+It is crucial to optimize and reduce expenses without impacting your customer experience.

 It’s safe to say that you want to increase the cash flow of your independent pharmacy.
 One way to achieve this is by monitoring, and ultimately reducing, your pharmacy’s operating expenses.
 However, this can be a Catch-22.
 Lower some areas of operating expenses too much and you run the risk of affecting your business’ ability to compete in the marketplace.